PersiaML/tutorials/src/customization/index.md

 ## Configuring Embedding Worker

 An embedding worker runs asynchronous updating algorithm for getting the embedding parameters from the embedding parameter server; aggregating embedding vectors (potentially) and putting embedding gradients back to embedding parameter server.
-You can learn the details of the system design through 4.2 section in our [paper](https://arxiv.org/abs/2111.05897).
+You can learn more details of the system design through 4.2 section in our [paper](https://arxiv.org/abs/2111.05897).
 Generally, you only need to adjust the number of instances and resources according to your workload.
 See [K8S launcher](#k8s-launcher).

 ## Configuring Embedding Parameter Server

 An embedding parameter server manages the storage and update of the embedding parameters according to [LRU](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_recently_used_(LRU)) policies.
-So you need to configure capacity of the LRU cache in the configuration file according to your workload and available memory size.
+So you need to configure capacity of the LRU cache in the embedding PS configuration file according to your workload and available memory size.
 In addition, the capacity means the max number of embedding vectors, not the number of parameters.
 Here is an example.

 ```yaml
 # global_config.yaml